-- 2. Describe one local Workforce Development Board best adult/dislocated worker program practice. - 3.
-Describe one local Workforce Development Board best youth program practice. - 4.
-Describe one local Workforce Development Board regional strategy that has yielded positive results. - 5.
-Describe one local Workforce Development Board Incumbent Worker or other business services best strategy.
+- 2. Describe one of the Local Area WDB's best adult/dislocated worker program practice. - 3.
+Describe one of the Local Area WDB's best youth program practice. - 4.
+Describe one of the Local Area WDB's regional strategy that has yielded positive results. - 5.
+Describe one of the Local Area WDB's Incumbent Worker or other business services best strategy.

-XII.
-Program Year 2020 Local Workforce Development Board Plan Required Policy Attachments
+XI.
+Program Year 2021 Local Area WDB Plan Required Policy Attachments

-1. The following policies are required to be attached as separate documents in WISE as part of the PY2020 Comprehensive Regional Plan.
-Name documents: Local Area Name, Policy Name.

-In the first column, state if it is attached or why it is missing and when it can be expected.

-In the second column mark only if the policy has been changed/revised since PY2019 and requires a special review for PY 2020 and has not been previously submitted to the Division.

-Do not add an empty document in WISE as a "placeholder".
+- 1. The following policies are required to be attached as separate documents in WISE as part of the PY2021 Plan.
+The Plan is not complete without these documents.
+Name each document: Local Area Name, Policy Name. - In the first column, state if it is attached or why it is missing and when it can be expected.
+If two of the policies have been combined, please make a notation. - In the second column mark "Yes" only if the policy has been changed/revised since PY2020 and requires a special review for PY 2021 and has not been previously submitted to the Division. - Do not add an empty document in WISE as a "placeholder".

-Required Local Policies and DWS Reference Attached (Yes/No) Revised for PY2020 (Yes/No) 1.
+Required Local Area Policies and DWS Reference Policy Attached (Yes/No).
+If no, why?
+Revised for PY2021 (Yes/No) and needs review 1.
 Adult/Dislocated Worker Work Experience Policy (PS 10-2017) 2.
-Competitive Procurement Policy (PS 19-2017, Change 1) 3.
+Competitive Procurement Policy (PS 19-2017, Change 2) 3.
 Conflict of Interest Policy (PS 18-2017) 4.
 Nondiscrimination/Equal Opportunity Standards and Complaint Procedures (PS 07-2018) 5.
 Financial Management Policy for Workforce Innovation and Opportunity Act Title I (PS 20-2017, Change 1) 6.
 Individualized Training Account Policy 7.
 On-the-Job Training Policy (PS 04-2015, Change 1) 8.
 Oversight Monitoring Policy, Tool and Schedule 9.
 Priority of Service Policy (PS 03-2017) 10.
 Youth Work Experience Policy (PS 10-2017) 11.
-Local Supportive Services Policy 12.
-Local Sampling Policy/Self-Attestation Procedures & Monitoring Schedule
+Supportive Services Policy (PS 10-2020) 12.
+Sampling Policy/Self-Attestation Procedures & Monitoring Schedule

-2. Designate whether the following local Optional Policy is included and used at the local Workforce Development Board and is included in the Plan or write "N/A" implying "Not Applicable", the Workforce Development Board does not have this policy and therefore does not use these services.

-In the second column mark only if the policy has been changed/revised since PY2019 and requires a special review for PY 2020 and has not been previously submitted to the Division.

-Do not add an empty document in WISE as a "placeholder".
+- 2. Designate whether the following local Optional Policy is included and used at the Local Area WDB and is included in the Plan or write "N/A" implying "Not Applicable", the WDB does not have this policy and; therefore, does not use these services. - In the second column mark "Yes" only if the policy has been changed/revised since PY 2020 and requires a special review for PY 2021 and has not been previously submitted to the Division. - Do not add an empty document in WISE as a "placeholder".